Sperm Whale Facts

 Of all whales, the sperm whale has the biggest gullet.
 It even can swallow a human whole.

-The Sperm Whale Is the Biggest Toothed Whale
+The Sperm Whale Is the Largest Toothed Whale

 Although it only has 18-28 teeth, the sperm whale is the biggest toothed whale (dolphins have up to 200 teeth).